Understanding the WMAP Cold Spot mystery: Conclusion

 We have re-examined the properties of the Internal Linear combination WMAP CMB map and the co-added WCM map by an analysis of the properties of the signal in the vicinity of the CS.
 These two maps of the CMB signal display remarkably similar structures on equal latitude rings at $|b|>30^\circ$.
 We have re-examined the properties of the CS at the galactic latitude $b=-57^\circ$ and longitude $l=209^\circ$ and shown that it is associated with the cluster with length $D\sim 3\langle D(n)\rangle$.
 In addition to the CS, we have also found a few more zones of the CMB signal with almost the same morphology, at $b=57^\circ$, $b=-80^\circ$, $b=-30^\circ$.

-From an analysis of the ILC III map we have shown that the shape of the CS is formed primarily by the CMB signal localized in multipoles between $10\le \l\le 20$ (corresponding to angular scales about $5-10^\circ$), in agreement with Cruz et al. (2005, 2007) results.
+From an analysis of the ILC III map we have shown that the shape of the CS is formed primarily by the CMB signal localized in multipoles between $10\le \l\le 20$ (corresponding to angular scales about $5-10^\circ$), in agreement with results in \cite{cruz2006,cruz2007a}.
+At the same time we have demonstrated that the clustering of the peaks in the zone around the CS depends on the low multipole tail of the ILC III map $2\le \l\le 10$.

 Taking into account that the same modes lead to a modulation of the whole CMB sky, we subtracted these modes from the CMB signal.
-The demodulated CMB signal looks like a random one without significant over-clustering.
+The demodulated CMB signal looks like a random one without significant over-clustering in agreement with \cite{cruz2005}.

 We have investigated the asymmetry of the variance for iso-latitude rings in respect to the Galactic plane.
 The South hemisphere has excess variance in comparison to the North hemisphere.
 This is why local defects and large clusters, including the CS and its associated cluster, are mainly concentrated in the Southern hemisphere.